 eSIMs don’t typically get as much attention as innovations like 5G speeds that outpace home WiFi or instantaneous facial recognition, but they’re still important.
 For years, eSIM has been the nascent, quiet revolution in telecom.
 But now, everything is changing.

 The internet’s ubiquity makes the impact of eSIM more significant; we’re constantly connected through our phones, cars, security systems, wearables and laptops.
 Envision a world where you can scan a QR code and connect your phone, watch, drone, or grandma’s iPad from across the country.
 That world is opening up to you in this moment with US Mobile eSIM activation.

-The impact of eSIMS will be enhanced by the connectivity potential that the proliferation of 5G is unlocking.
+The potential for enhanced connectivity offered by eSIMs will proliferate alongside 5G and unlock its full impact.
 With 5G, the density of devices that can connect is magnitudes higher than 4G, and consumers and brands will be looking to tap into that.
-The current way of building and connecting those devices is not feasible for all the devices that 5G has the bandwidth for.
+Building and connecting those devices using physical SIM cards is impractical considering the amount of devices that 5G has the bandwidth for.

 Right now, manufacturers build SIM-less devices, deliver to brands, then brands (or consumers) get SIMs delivered from carriers, insert them into the device, and repeat the last 2 steps if they ever want to change cellular plans.
 This sort of deployment is already time-consuming and resource-intensive, given the overall effort involved.

 For example, think about foot-traffic sensors for stores—if Gap wanted to install sensors in all their stores, they’d have to receive a batch of devices from a manufacturer, a batch of SIM cards from a carrier, install the SIM cards, and then ship them back out to stores.

 I’ve reported on 5G at length, showcasing a variety of industries that are changing with the help of eSIM technology: